-- Experiments to develop an organic package of practices for sugarcane is in progress in Adhamangalam village of Nagapattinam district.
+- Experiments to develop an organic package of practices for sugarcane were conducted in Adhamangalam village of Nagapattinam district.

 - Characters of sixty traditional varieties of Paddy have been documented and photos collected wherever available.

-- In the samba season of 2008 ten farmers from Srikazhi taluk of Nagapattinam district cultivated and conserved ten traditional varieties.
+- In the samba season of 2008, 10 farmers from Srikazhi taluk of Nagapattinam district cultivated and conserved 10 traditional paddy varieties.